gummyworm/monster/docs/linker.md

 what to emit to the binary output file.

 ### LINK FILE FORMAT
-The link file is responsible for the mapping of _segments_ to _sections_.
+The link file is responsible for producing the desired layout for the binary program.
 Segment usage is defined in the object files and is always relative.
 The section definition is absolute and tells the linker where to place the segments.